-Explore Melbourne’s vibrant and fascinating maze of lanes and arcades which have propelled Melbourne into a local and international attraction voted seven times the most livable city in the world.
-Our tours are personalised to your interests including by arrangement at a time and date of your choice.
+EXPLORE Melbourne’s vibrant and fascinating maze of lanes and arcades which have propelled Melbourne into a local and international attraction voted seven times the most livable city in the world.
+Our tours can be personalised to your interests including choice of time and dates.

-We blend different themes into our walks to provide a personalised experience such as street art, heritage icons, architecture, retail and hospitality, unusual and hidden places, gold rush, iconic characters and the evolution of the lanes system.
+WE blend themes including street art, architecture, shops & cafes, hidden places, gold rush, Melbourne characters and lanes history.
 And great stories!
 If you have a special interest area just let us know!

-Our places are carefully chosen to the tell the Melbourne Story from Indigenous to settlement to goldrush to Marvellous Melbourne to multiculturalism to the rise of the most Liveable City.
+OUR places show the Melbourne Story from Indigenous to settlement to goldrush to Marvellous Melbourne to multiculturalism to the rise of the most Liveable City.

 ‘What a wonderful way this was to explore the inner secrets of Melbourne….stories, the personalities, architecture, artworks came to life.
 Mark

-I just wanted to say thank you for the (corporate) walking tour on Wednesday.
-I’ve spoken to a number of people from the group and they all could not speak highly enough of you and the tour content.
-They all thoroughly enjoyed it and learnt a lot about our city….even the locals!
-Thank you again and I’ll definitely keep your details on hand for tour next international visitors.’
+Thank you for our Team walking tour on Wednesday.
+People from the group could not speak highly enough of you and the tour content.
+They all thoroughly enjoyed it and learnt a lot about our city including the locals!
 Michelle.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS